 This adventurous start of 2018 was very intentional.
 I had been wanting to go back to Korea for years.

-Despite this desire, over the years I found lots of ways to keep myself from it too, most notably my workaholic tendencies (also known as my old friend avoidance) and my sweet dog, Dolly Lama.
+Despite this desire, over the years I found lots of ways to keep myself from it too, most notably my workaholic tendencies (also known as my old friend avoidance), employers who wouldn’t let me take enough time off for this trip (sometimes the worst bosses are really the best lessons) and my sweet little dog, Dolly Lama.
 And the comfortability of my every day life that included all of the routines I had subscribed to, whether willingly or unwillingly (usually a mix of both).
 Routine weeks.
 Routine weekends.
 The life of waking up, going to work, being frazzled during the day, being tired at night.
 Checking work emails all night.
 Checking work emails all the time.
 Repeating through Friday.
 Going to yoga.
 And brunch.
 Questioning if I was doing this whole life thing right.
 Daydreaming about travel to Asia and beyond.
 Daydreaming about all the things I wanted to do in life.
 Realizing I don’t do them.
 My American life.
 Doing normal American things.
 With not a lot of space for Asia, on the other side of the planet, to be in my life.

 Space was needed to be made.